 Most NEASPEC member States have made significant progress in reducing sulfur oxide (SO_x) with improved policy and technical responses, and most recently other pollutants including nitrogen oxide (NO_x) and fine particulate matter (PM) while ground-level ozone is still increasing.
-While Japan has almost met the WHO standard by reducing the annual concentration of $PM{2.5}$ by over 60 percent from the early 2000s, other countries have recently intensified national actions as PM has been recognized as a key concern of public health.
+While Japan has almost met the WHO standard by reducing the annual concentration of PM{2.5} by over 60 percent from the early 2000s, other countries have recently intensified national actions as PM has been recognized as a key concern of public health.
 As such, countries have formulated comprehensive and bold action plans including "Air Pollution Prevention and Control Action Plan (2013 - 2017)" and "Three-year Action Plan for Winning the Blue-Sky War" (2018-2020) of China, National Programme for Reducing Air and Environmental Pollution (2017-2025) of Mongolia, and the Comprehensive Plan for the Management of the Particulate Matter (2020-2024) of the Republic of Korea.

-China with the first Action Plan brought down the annual average of $PM{2.5}$ concentration in 74 pilot cities by 42 percent to $42\mu g/m^3$, and in Beijing by 43 percent to $51\mu g/m^3$.1 Mongolia decreased the level of $PM{2.5}$ in Ulaanbaatar during the winter of 2019-2020 by 45 percent from the previous winter using intensive policy measures and compliances.
-The ROK during 2015-2018 also reduced the level of $PM{2.5}$ by 11 percent to $23\mu g/m^3$ with almost identical trend in Seoul.2 The drastic decreases in air pollution, particularly, PM, starting from Japan to other countries indicate the significance of stringent policy and technical measure, effective enforcement, and new technology deployment.
-In addition, the most recent experience in China highlights the important role of extensive air quality monitoring network including large scale urban sky-earth-space integrated monitoring network, and the inventory of air pollution sources for scientific and accurate control of pollutants.
+China with the first Action Plan brought down the annual average of $PM{2.5}$ concentration in 74 pilot cities by 42 percent to $42\mu g/m^3$, and in Beijing by 43 percent to $51\mu g/m^3$.1 Mongolia decreased the level of $PM{2.5}$ in Ulaanbaatar by 56% during 2016-2019 to $113\mu g/m^3$ particularly by intensive policy measures and compliances on cleaner fuels.2 The ROK during 2015-2018 also reduced the level of $PM{2.5}$ by 11 percent to $23\mu g/m^3$ with almost identical trend in Seoul.3